AidanH1998/Airplane-Group-1/README.md

 ***Airline Delay***

 ## Reason
-This topic was selected in an effort to try to prevent
+This topic was selected to try to predict whether a flight will be delayed depending on specific factors.
+A flight is considered delayed when it is 15 minutes past its scheduled time.

 ## Description of the source of data
 Airlines dataset has 539383 instances and 8 different features.